 In short, when does the statute of limitations clock start running in a False Claims Act (FCA) case when the government declines to intervene in a whistleblower case?

-Whistleblower lawyer, Stephen M. Kohn, a founding partner at whistleblower law firm Kohn, Kohn & Colapinto, who is also the Chairman of the Board of the National Whistleblower Center, served as the Counsel of Record for on the amicus brief, and Litigation Fellow Sarah Khan was the lead staff responsible for the brief.
+Whistleblower lawyer, Stephen M. Kohn, a founding partner at whistleblower law firm Kohn, Kohn & Colapinto, who is also the Chairman of the Board of the National Whistleblower Center, served as the Counsel of Record for on the amicus brief, and former Litigation Fellow Sarah Khan was the lead staff responsible for the brief.
 Kohn noted that,

 “It is little wonder why Petitioner and their supporting amici have foregone attempts to convince Congress to roll-back provisions of the FCA and are instead urging this Court to enter a policy debate that they have already lost in Congress and the court of public opinion.”

 The NWC’s amicus presents four arguments as to why the Supreme Court must uphold the 11th Circuit’s decision in this case.
 First, the plain language of the statute in question strongly supports the whistleblowers’ position.
 Second, Congress intent to support strengthening the False Claims Act is clear in the Congressional record.
 Third, the NWC reviewed the same public documents and challenged data supplied by the business groups, including conclusions about the duration of cases.
 The amicus brief argues that the statistical analysis in the Chamber of Commerce’s brief, which supported the company, is flawed and does not support the idea that cases using the ten-year statute of limitations in non-intervened cases are meritless and cause hardship to defendants.